|►||Choosing A Career|

 Video: A career as an Oyster Farmer from Bord Iascaigh Mhara (BIM)

-Oyster farming employed 775 people in 2015, providing valuable employment in coastal areas that often offer little alternatives.
-Over 90% of Irish oysters are exported, the majority going to France, however 2015 saw 10% of Irish oyster exports going to Hong Kong and China.
-The market for Irish oysters in these countries was actively targeted by Irish producers, with the assistance of BIM, in 2015.
+Oyster farming is the largest employment sub-sector in aquaculture, employing 1,300 people and providing a valuable source of work in many coastal areas of Ireland.
+Over 90% of Irish oysters are exported, the majority going to France, however 2016 saw major growth of Irish oyster exports going to Hong Kong and China.
+The market for Irish oysters in these countries was actively targeted by Irish producers, with the assistance of BIM.
 Irish oysters have received a warm welcome and command a premium price in these markets - they are now the highest priced oysters in this region.

 The seafood processing sector is concentrated in the coastal regions of Donegal, Galway, Cork, Kerry and the South East.
 There are approximately 200 firms, mainly SMEs, engaged in handling, distribution and processing of fish.
 BIM surveys show less than 5% of these companies have more than 50 people employed fulltime, while a significant number of small operators supply a local market or sell to niche market outlets.